adambard/learnxinyminutes-docs/logtalk.html.markdown

 yes
 ```

+Events can be set and deleted dynamically at runtime by calling the `define_events/5` and `abolish_events/5` built-in predicates.

+Event-driven programming can be seen as a form of _computational reflection_.
+But note that events are only generated when using the `::/2` message-sending control construct.

 # Lambda expressions

 Logtalk supports lambda expressions.
 Lambda parameters are represented using a list with the `(>>)/2` infix operator connecting them to the lambda.
 Some simple examples using library meta-predicates: